macg4dave/Aria_Move_Rust/README.md

 - Plug-and-play with aria2 (or any hook) — pass the task id, file count and source path and you're done.
 - Fast and efficient: atomic renames when possible, reliable copy+rename fallback across filesystems.
 - Safe for production: symlink defenses, disk-space checks (Unix), and secure log/config file handling.
-- Clear observability: compact human logs or JSON for structured pipelines and log aggregation.

 ## Key features (end users)